AriFordsham/GHCWiki/making-releases.md

 - Version numbers should always be three components
 - Release candidates should be numbered with the patch-level preceding their release.
 For instance, the first release candidate for 8.0.1 should be versioned 8.0.0-rc1

+## Core libraries

+A few weeks before the first alpha release the release manager should contact the core library upstream maintainers to determine which core library versions will ship with the new GHC release.
+See [WorkingConventions/BootLibraries](working-conventions/boot-libraries) for details.

 ## Test policy

 - Run `./validate --slow` on all [tier 1 platforms](platforms) before release.